McCatony/Yolov5_ROS/README.md

     $ catkin_create_pkg yolov5_ros rospy roscpp std_msgs sensor_msgs message_generation

-3. Exchange CMakeLists.txt from default one to this one
+3. Exchange CMakeLists.txt from default one at your_ws/src to this one
 4. Install Yolov5 in your_ws/src/yolov5_ros/src
 5. Install this code in your_ws/src/yolov5_ros/src.
 Then yolov5 folder and detection.py will be in your_ws/src/yolov5_ros/src
 6. Execute $ catkin_make in your_ws, not anywhere